 The unit will form the main body of troops who will join up with colleagues already in South Sudan as part of the field hospital advanced party.

-33 Field Hospital is deploying in support of Operation TRENTON the British Military’s response to the Government’s commitment to its United Nations’ obligations.
+33 Field Hospital is deploying in support of Operation TRENTON, the British military's response to the government's commitment to its UN obligations.